-Governmental activities compensated absences and net pension liability (asset) will be liquidated in future periods primarily by the General Fund.
+Governmental activities compensated absences will be liquidated in future periods primarily by the General Fund.

 Lake County Equipment Loan

 In 2019, the Town entered into an interlocal agreement with Lake County to finance the acquisition of new police radios in the amount of \$105,983.
 The loan is payable over ten years with annual payments of \$12,274 at an interest rate of 2.8%.
 Future debt service payments on the loan are as follows: